adscorp100/mdhomecarebuild/src/content/services/aged-care-home-modifications-maintenance.md

 - **Handyman Services**: Minor repairs and improvements to maintain home functionality
 - **Preventative Maintenance**: Regular servicing to prevent major issues

-###
+### Our Approach to Home Modifications

-Our Approach to Home ModificationsWhen providing home modification services in {suburb}, we follow a thorough process:
+When providing home modification services in {suburb}, we follow a thorough process:

 - **Assessment**: A detailed evaluation of your {suburb} home and your specific needs
 - **Customized Planning**: Development of a modification plan tailored to your requirements